Gatorbot7668/frc2025/README.md

 Next tasks:
+* why left-bumper does not work for arm safety
+* arm motor seems no longer in break mode
 * adjust `maximumSpeed` in SwerveSubsystem constructor
 * set correct default drive command
 * debug why path finding does not work